pushkarlaulkar/Demo-HTTP-API/README.md

 This will create a deployment with 1 replica.

-To create a service entre below command
+To create a service enter below command

 kubectl create -f http-api-k8s-service.yml